Mathnerd314/stroscot/docs/Commentary/Language/Exceptions.rst

     panic(fmt.Errorf("validateInput: %w", &BadInputError{input: "xyz"}))
   }

 Per `Rob Pike <https://groups.google.com/g/golang-nuts/c/HOXNBQu5c-Q/m/ltQ-QHBrw9gJ>`__ it is deliberately hard to discriminate exceptions with the recover mechanism because "fine-grained exception handling makes code unreadable in practice". try-catch makes the code "inside-out".
+Now it is true that try catch has a nesting problem (this is much less of an issue with ``return / case``), but I think the panic-recover mechanism is upside-down - Go's mechanism puts the error handling before the possibly-erroring call, which is the reverse of traditional code where control flow goes from top to bottom.

 Swift:

-try X else catch - wraps into Either type, an exception value (failure) or a normal value (success) try X else Y - presubstitute Y on exception
+* try X else catch - wraps into Either type, an exception value (failure) or a normal value (success)

-With a variant type like ``a -> b|Exception`` a function returns either a value or an exception.
-So just use the normal ``return`` keyword to return exceptions.
-Then to respond to specific exceptions programmatically, returned exception-or-values can be pattern-matched like any other return value:
+* try X else Y - presubstitute Y on exception

+We can implement these as little combinators in the standard library.

 The case handling syntax seems easy and clear, and it's possible to locally reason about and decide how best to react to exceptions.
 But a Quorum-style study should check on what's clearest to beginners.
 Limiting ``return`` to normal values and using ``throw`` for ``Exception`` values is also a possibility.